 I called my boyfriend over and over again until he finally picked up by accident.

 At first, I wasn’t sure what I was hearing.
 Just muffled voices stuffed in his pocket.

 Then I heard her voice saying, “Did she hear us?!” followed by a quick disconnect.

 My whole body went numb and my heart beat so fast I was instantly nauseous.
 Breathing became nearly impossible and shock was like a physical barrier to the tears that begged to flow.

 He’s cheating on me.

-Earlier that evening, I had paraded around in lingerie and heels while my photograph was taken.
+I’d spent that evening working as a model, posing while my photograph was taken.
 I felt “sexy” and wanted.
 The culture told me this was who I needed to become in order to be fully desired by men.
 If I couldn’t stop my boyfriend from looking at porn, I needed to join him by dressing, acting and looking like one of those women.
 I was a model, surely I was enough for him now.…

 In the wee hours of the morning I gazed with tear stained eyes at the ring on my little finger.
 I was shocked but at the same time had known all along it would play out that way.
 He had broken up with me so many times I’d lost count.
 I don’t know why I thought it would be different once marriage was on the table but I wanted to believe it would be.
 Pain gripped my heart as memories flooded my mind of saying yes to the dress and flipping through bridal magazines.
 Plans were made and a date was set.